Global Positioning System III (GPS III) Military Satellite, United States of America

 Design of Global Positioning System III

 The GPS III is designed for a lifespan of 15 years.
 It will weigh around 3,680kg at launch and consume 15kW of power.
-The spacecraft is designed to deliver three times higher quality signals and three times more power compared to conventional GPS constellations.
+The spacecraft is designed to deliver three times higher quality signals and three times more power compared with conventional GPS constellations.

 Its preliminary design review (PDR) was completed in May 2009.
 The critical and system design reviews were completed in August 2010 and July 2011 respectively.